 Importance of IT Security In Your Workplace

-The topic of cyber security has become ever-present issue in boardrooms across the world, but it’s not just a buzzword.
+The topic of cyber security has become an ever-present issue in boardrooms across the world.
 Risk of data breach is a real and tangible concern to all organizations, regardless of the sector or the size.
-All businesses today rely upon critical business data, such as customer data, financials and pricing, network structures, and more.
+All businesses today rely upon critical business data, such as customer data, financials and pricing, and advanced analytics.

-Because of this expansion to the importance of business data, IT security has become a key pillar to success in business by enabling that data to remain private and secure.
-More than ever, that task requires more and more attention.
-Unfortunately, too many businesses are not set up to succeed with their IT security, as almost half of all companies suffered a data breach in 2017 while almost three quarters of companies suffering data breaches don’t know the cause.
+Since data is now so important, IT security has become a key pillar in creating a successful business.
+More than ever, keeping your data secure requires more and more attention.
+Unfortunately, too many businesses are not set up to succeed with their IT security.
+Almost half of all companies suffered a data breach in 2017, while almost three quarters of companies suffering data breaches are not sure how they happened.
 Small and medium businesses are particularly at risk for data breaches, as they represent a majority of the cybersecurity incidents that occur each year.

 The risk of data breach and the consequences of such events are too great to ignore, so what exactly do you need to know about this important topic?